trustfractal/did_registry_demo/README.md

 - Deploy a mock version of Fractal's [DID Registry](https://github.com/trustfractal/web3-identity/blob/main/FractalRegistry.sol)
 - Understand how Fractal operates this contract
 - Create a voting contract, and require its vote function to only be called once per person
-- Create a buyable ERC20 token with a mint function that can only be called by address we know are KYC-approved
+- Create a buyable ERC20 token with a mint function that can only be called by an address we know are KYC-approved

 This guide includes step-by-step demonstration sections.
 We encourage you to have a first shallow read, without going into the demonstrations, in order to familiarize yourself with the concepts.
 After that, go through the demonstrations, in order to get hands-on experience and build a strong intuition.